Energy Advisors – The Definitive Guide to Selection

-- The Energy Advisor shall warrant that this information shall be provided for all quotations received
+- The Energy Advisor shall warrant that all quotations received shall be provided this information.

-- The Energy Advisor shall warrant that no other money is being received from the Supplier
+- The Energy Advisor shall warrant that the supplier shall not receive any other money.

-- The Energy Advisor shall warrant that in the event that money is received from a Supplier for any other purpose, this payment which could create a conflict of interest is revealed to me.
+- The Energy Advisor shall warrant that if the supplier gives money for any other purpose, this payment, which could create a conflict of interest, is revealed to me.

-- The Energy Advisor, when entering into price locking and/or unlocking transactions shall warrant to make them at the market price without deduction or fee
+- The Energy Advisor, when entering into price locking or unlocking transactions, shall warrant to make them at the market price without deduction or fee.

-- The Energy Advisor shall warrant not take a fee for entering into price locking and/or unlocking transactions which might create an incentive to increase the number of transactions that my company makes.
+- The Energy Advisor shall warrant not take a fee for entering into price locking or unlocking transactions, which might create an incentive to increase the number of transactions that my company makes.

 - The Energy Advisor shall provide transparent access to all conversations and correspondence with all third parties relating to my energy supply.

-- The Energy Advisor shall provide transparent access to any and all data relating to my energy supply even when the contract is terminating
+- The Energy Advisor shall provide transparent access to all data relating to my energy supply even when the contract is terminating.

 Finally, to avoid getting caught out, it may make sense to serve any termination notices straight away so that your ability to change advisor or supplier is not unfairly restricted sometime in the future.